ADD CONDITION

 Dosage and Administration

-Adults and children aged 5 years and older should dissolve 1 drop slowly in the mouth.
-This process may be repeated every 2 hours as needed.
-For children under 5 years of age, it is advised to consult a physician before administration.
+For adults and children aged 5 years and older, the recommended dosage is to dissolve 1 drop slowly in the mouth.
+This may be repeated every 2 hours as needed.

 Contraindications

 Use is contraindicated in patients who experience a cough that persists for more than one week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these may indicate a serious underlying condition.
-Additionally, discontinue use if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens.
+Additionally, discontinue use and consult a healthcare professional if a sore mouth does not improve within 7 days.
+Patients should also stop use and seek medical advice if irritation, pain, or redness persists or worsens.

 Warnings and Precautions